Infinite-Nomic/Infinite-Nomic/rules.md

 ** Rule 6 **
 When a player ceases to be a monarch, then they must choose one of the other players.
 The player that they choose gains 1 IP.

+** Rule 7 **
+No person shall delete proposals.

+No person shall modify proposals without explicit public approval from the Monarch.
+Approval can only be given by the Monarch to correct the following superficial defects:
+- Typos
+- Improper formatting
+- Offending characters